Cantech Knowledge Base

 Install PostgreSQL

 • Next, install PostgreSQL, as it is used to store SonarQube’s data.
-You will first need to import the repository key and add the PostgreSQL repository:
+You will first need to add the PostgreSQL repository key:

 Configure PostgreSQL

 • Now, let’s configure PostgreSQL.
-Log into the PostgreSQL shell and create a user role and database for SonarQube:
+Log in to the PostgreSQL shell.

 postgres=# CREATE ROLE sonaruser WITH LOGIN ENCRYPTED PASSWORD 'your_password';